FroschFT/FroschFT/README.md

 ## 📫 How to reach me

-Feel free to reach out to me.
+Feel free to reach out to me on LinkedIn.

 ## ⚡ Fun Fact